sam0737/hrepstrap/hal/README.txt

 5. Modify RepRapSerialComm.py, make sure the path to your serial device is correct.

+6. Soft link the mcode-inject.py to M101, M102, M103, say in the shell, you do:
+   ln -s mcode-inject.py M101
+   ln -s mcode-inject.py M102
+   ...
+   ln -s mcode-inject.py M108

+7. Make sure all of them are marked as executable, say in the shell, you do: chmod a+x *.py

-6. Hook up your cable and such.
+7. Hook up your cable and such.

-7. Fire up the EMC.
+8. Fire up the EMC.
 Now hopefully you see a green icon for the Connection LED!